roboconf/roboconf.github.io/en/user-guide-snapshot/monitoring-roboconf.md

 [Kibana](http://www.elasticsearch.org/overview/kibana) to monitor several Karaf instances by aggregating and sorting data collected from logs and JMX probes.
 A similar system should be feasible with Roboconf.

+### Montoring with Apache Karaf Decanter

+Apache Karaf Decanter is a monitoring tool for Karaf solutions and applications running on it.
+So The DM and the agent can be monitored using Decanter, it suffices to install it.
+You can follow this [blog](http://blog.nanthrax.net/2015/07/monitoring-and-alerting-with-apache-karaf-decanter/) to install and configure Decanter.

 ## Monitoring RabbitMQ